the-innovation-game/challenges/README.md

 3. Submit your algorithm.
 You need to enable `accept_terms`:

     a.
+All contributions much be made under an Open Source definition compliant license.

+    b.
 If your algorithm is derived from Open Source code, make sure to adhere to any license terms.
 All other algorithms will be subject to the Open Source license in their particular challenge's folder.

 ```python
 import requests